- 1 Health benefits of parsley (Petroselinum crispum (Mill.) Fuss)

 - Amino acids: lysine.

-– Acids: Ascorbic (vitamin C); folic, nicotinic (it plants), oleic, palmitic, petroselinic (seed)
+- Acids: nicotinic ( plant), oleic, palmitic, petroselinic (seed)

 - Essential oil rich in: apiole (leaves and especially seeds) furocoumarins: bergapten and xanthotoxin (mainly in the tender buds), alpha-pinene, beta-pinene, beta – cariofilene, beta-phelandrene, myrcene (seed)